cca/equella_cli/readme.md

 ### Miscellaneous

 Helpful things.
 URLs open in your default browser.

+`eq login` — sign into EQUELLA using credentials in .equellarc file or `--username` and `--password` flags passed on the command line

 `eq docs`, `eq apidocs` — open the API documentation URL